-Through this corporate function, the process of defining the annual corporate objectives and planning the related actions aimed at achieving them is managed, with reference to the objectives defined at board level and by the other corporate governance bodies.
-At the same time, it oversees the monitoring of the progress of the company's activities in relation to objectives.
-In this context, the department has implemented a process called structured H.E.R.M.E.S., which will be described below.
+Through this corporate function, the process of defining annual corporate objectives and planning related actions aimed at achieving them is managed, taking into account the objectives defined at the Board of Directors level and by other corporate governance bodies.
+At the same time, it oversees the control of the progress of corporate activities concerning the objectives.
+In this context, the function has implemented a structured process called H.E.R.M.E.S., which will be described below.

-The H.E.R.M.E.S.
-(High Evoluted Reporting Management Enterprise System) project began as a result of the planning process first and the delegation process secondly, triggered by the Management towards the Managers and the need to provide the latter with a decision-support tool, in order to monitor and compare the trends in results with respect to the objectives set by the Company, providing them with all-round operational and strategic vision within the company.
+The H.E.R.M.E.S. project (High Evoluted Reporting Management Enterprise System) was born as a result of the planning process first and delegation later, triggered by the Management towards the Managers and the need to provide them with a decision support tool to monitor and compare the progress of results against the objectives set by the company, providing them with a 360° operational and strategic vision within the corporate reality.

-The objective of the H.E.R.M.E.S. project is also to structure uniform management reports so that production lines and staff offices can communicate with each other using the same language.
+The objective of the H.E.R.M.E.S. project is also to structure uniform management reports to enable production lines and staff offices to communicate in the same language.

-The reports designed to support the project, which are inspired by the balance scorecard, operationally use the classic Hoshin Kanri approach, i.e. the combination of strategic management and operational management, concretising the delegation process and returning the required feedback to the management, also thanks to the techniques of the Deming cycle, i.e. "delegation in cascade, execution, verification and improvement action".
+The reports designed to support the project, inspired by the balanced scorecard, operationally use the classic Hoshin Kanri approach, i.e., the combination of strategic management and operational management, concretizing the delegation process and providing the Management with the requested feedback, also thanks to the techniques of the Deming cycle, i.e., "cascade delegation, execution, verification, and improvement action".

-The reports monitor the company's performance in the following 4 areas:
+The reports monitor corporate performance in the following 4 areas:

-- general economic;
+- General economic

-- economics of production projects;
+- Economic of production projects

-- staff satisfaction;
+- Employee satisfaction

-- customer satisfaction
+- Customer satisfaction

-The implementation of the direction and control of the objectives and actions is carried out by specific committees under the direction of the Assembly Committee:
+The implementation of management and control activities of objectives and actions is carried out by specific committees under the direction of the Assembly Committee, specifically the following committees:

 - Product Committee

 - Technology Transfer Member

-- Security Assurance Committee.
+- Security Assurance Committee